 A new law practice requires a new insurance policy and needs to pay a premium.
 A new law practice is one that is not a reconstitution of an existing practice, as determined by Lawcover.

 If the new law practice is not a continuation of an existing practice that has paid its premium (see “Law Practices with a Prior Practice”), then it is a new law practice.
 The insurance year is effective from 1 July to 30 June in each year.
 New law practices commencing after 1 July are charged a premium based on their estimated gross fee income (GFI) for the period from commencement to 30 June.

 Once the law practice has paid its premium, Lawcover will inform the relevant Law Society, which will then issue practising certificates to the principals and solicitors.

-Even if you do not have a prior practice you may, on a discretionary basis, be granted a no claims discount.
-Lawcover may grant you a no claims discount if:
+Even if you do not have a prior practice Lawcover may, on a discretionary basis, grant you a no claims discount if:

-- You have continuously been in practice as a principal for five full financial years; and
+- You have continuously been in practice as a principal for the last five full financial years; and

 - You and all other principals within the law practice(s) in which you were or are still a principal did not have any claims or notify any circumstances that, due to the potential for a claim, required a claims provision to be made by Lawcover or any previous PII provider.